“Nothing is true; everything is permitted.”

-Past, present and future merge again and again, and we become.
+Past, present, and future merge again and again as we become.

 We act and react, even when it's not in our best interest.
 We repeat the same patterns, even when they take us places we don't want to go.
 But we can change the course of our life.